 from Tanzania (1.47ct)

 Chrome Pyrope & Standard Pyrope / Pastel Pyrope & Malaya Garnet: When it comes to Pyrope Garnet, visual appearance alone is often not sufficient to distinguish between the six different varieties within the Pyrope species.
 Sometimes gems of two different varieties can appear identical, as is the case with some Chrome Pyropes and Standard Pyropes when viewed in reflected light.
-The same is true of some Pastel Pyropes and Malaya Garnets, as is noted in the section on Pastels on page 4 of Garnets.
+The same is true of some Pastel Pyropes and Malaya Garnets, as is noted in the section on Pastels on page 9 of the Garnets section.

 Color Change Pyrope (lft) &